 The sleep aid you pick ultimately depends on what you’re looking for.
 CBN and melatonin both benefit sleep, but in different ways.

-Melatonin is proven as a sleep aid, but it also has many short-term side effects, and scientists are unsure about the long-term effect of artificial melatonin supplementation.
+Melatonin is proven as a sleep aid, but it also has many short-term side effects, and researchers are unsure about the long-term effects of artificial melatonin supplementation.

 CBN is a hemp-derived cannabinoid that, while less proven, is showing lots of promise – and for many, it comes without the next-day grogginess that melatonin does.